Mahmoud2040/Chlfz-Library-management-system/README.md

   - **Port Mapping**: Host port 5432 to container port 5432

 ### Security
-- JWT-based authorization is implemented to protect the API endpoints.
+-  basic authentication is implemented to protect the API endpoints.

 ### Aspects
 - Logging is implemented using Aspect-Oriented Programming (AOP) to log method calls, exceptions, and performance metrics of certain operations like book additions, updates, and patron transactions.

 ### Caching
+- Currently, caching has not been added to the system.
+However, we plan to implement it soon to enhance performance.
-- Utilizes Spring's caching mechanisms to cache frequently accessed data, such as book details or patron information, to improve system performance.
+- We will utilize Spring's caching mechanisms to cache frequently accessed data, such as book details or patron information.
+- Redis will be used as the caching provider to ensure efficient and fast access to cached data.

 ### Transaction Management
 - Implements declarative transaction management using Spring's @Transactional annotation to ensure data integrity during critical operations.